yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 # Grid Service Container (GSC)

-The Grid Service Container provides an isolated runtime for one (or more) processing unit instance, and exposes its state to the [GSM|#gsm].
+The Grid Service Container provides an isolated runtime for one (or more) processing unit instance, and exposes its state to the depanlinkGSMtengahlink#gsmbelakanglink.

-The GSC can be perceived as a node on the grid, which is controlled by [The Grid Service Manager|#gsm].
+The GSC can be perceived as a node on the grid, which is controlled by depanlinkThe Grid Service Managertengahlink#gsmbelakanglink.
 The GSM provides commands of deployment and un-deployment of the Processing Unit instances into the GSC.
 The GSC reports its status to the GSM.

 The GSC can host multiple processing unit instances simultaneously.
 The processing unit instances are isolated from each other using separate depanlinkClass loaderstengahlinkhttp://en.wikipedia.org/wiki/Java_Classloaderbelakanglink (in java) or depanlinkAppDomainstengahlinkhttp://en.wikipedia.org/wiki/Appdomainbelakanglink (in .NET).